 No problem, then you can use the RF433 Solution.
 QUBINO also supply a Switch and Socket Range in which you can remotely control the Switches and Sockets.
 Further details are available at QUBINO RF433 Page

 QUBINO RF433 Is easily Intergrated into a larger Home Automation System.

 Of course, you may not want to install anything yourself.
 That's okay, too.
 Simply head over to one of the many forums where you will find many users that can help you or contact us at [email protected]

-Your smart home is yours and yours alone, and the path to upgrading your home with Z-Wave technology is just as uniquely yours.
-No matter what path you take, Z-Wave is here to help.
+Your smart home is yours and yours alone, and the path to upgrading your home can start with either Z-Wave or WiFi technology and is uniquely yours.
+No matter what path you take, Black Cat is here to help.

 There are no products to list in this category.